Clarifai/docs/docs/portal-guide/datasets/create-get-update-delete.md

 :::note

 The export feature only works after adding inputs to a dataset and creating and selecting a dataset version.
+Learn how to create dataset version [here](https://docs.clarifai.com/portal-guide/datasets/create-get-update-delete#create-dataset-version/).

 :::

 ### Dataset ID or Version ID